aotakeda/browser-relay/README.md

 ### Environment Variables

-- `PORT` - Server port (default: 8765)
 - `MCP_MODE` - Set to "true" to enable MCP server mode
 - `ALLOWED_DOMAINS` - Comma-separated list of domains to capture from (if not set, captures from all domains)
 - `LOG_CONSOLE_MESSAGES` - Set to "false" to disable console message logging to server output (default: true)
 - `LOG_NETWORK_REQUESTS` - Set to "false" to disable network request logging to server output (default: true)

-**Note:** You must restart the server after changing environment variables for changes to take effect.
+**Note:** The server runs on port 27497 and is not configurable.
+You must restart the server after changing environment variables for changes to take effect.

 ### Example Environment Configuration